ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Use a digital signature-verification function in a cryptographic library with the digital signature, the public key, and the invite content as inputs.
 2. Trigger the "Add BPI Subject" or "Remove BPI Subject" Operation with an invalid digital signature.
-Expected Result: The operation fails.

 3. Examine the validity conditions associated with the "Add BPI Subject" operation.
-Expected Result: The operation satisfies the specified conditions, including valid digital signatures, tied public key, authorization check, matching secured secret, and correct IVSM identifier.

 4. Examine the validity conditions associated with the "Remove BPI Subject" operation.

+Expected Results:

+1. The function's output shows that the digital signature is valid.
+2. The operation fails.
+3. The operation satisfies the specified conditions, including valid digital signatures, tied public key, authorization check, matching secured secret, and correct IVSM identifier.
-Expected Result: The operation satisfies the specified conditions, including valid digital signatures, tied public key, authorization check, matching secured secret, and correct IVSM identifier.
+4. The operation satisfies the specified conditions, including valid digital signatures, tied public key, authorization check, matching secured secret, and correct IVSM identifier.

 #### **[R176]**
 A newly added BPI Subject MUST be approved by a quorum of authorized BPI Subjects on the IVSM.